 Move the model through the lifecycle:draft → shadow → challenger → champion.
 Each transition is enforced by POST /algorithm-models/{id}/promote and writes an AuditLog row.
 The “one champion per family” invariant means only one model in each registryFamily can sit at champion at a time — promoting a new one auto-demotes the old.

-score node by its key.
+Alternative: instead of going through the registry, you can wire the model into a specific decision flow’s score node by its key.
 The decision-flow engine looks up the score node’s modelKey directly, bypassing the registry-champion resolution.
 Use this for per-flow specialization (e.g. “this flow’s credit propensity is bayesian-v3 even though the default credit family champion is gbm-v7”).

 Step 3 — Enable learning (or accept stasis)